liljencrantz/crush/README.md

     crush> let all_the_files={find /}

-What will really be stored in the all_The_files variable is simply a stream.
+What will really be stored in the `all_the_files` variable is simply a stream.
 A small number of lines of output will be eagerly evaluated, before the thread executing the find command will start blocking.
 If the stream is consumed, for example by writing